-- the Society for Marine Mammalogy (Ethics Subgroup) is developing Guidelines for the Treatment of Marine Mammals In Field Research to reflect internationally acceptable approaches and provide a resource for Animal Ethics Committees around the world.
-The preliminary draft was not available for citation when this report was prepared; - The European Cetacean Society established an Ethical Advisory Committee in 2005.
+The European Cetacean Society established an Ethical Advisory Committee in 2005.
 Its Steering Committee is developing guidelines to be approved by members before preparation of detailed recommendations on best scientific practice.
 The Society will reject material for publication if the research was not carried out consistently with the new guidelines (this was already the case informally but formal Guidelines are intended to improve compliance and transparency).

-A range of codes and protocols on animal welfare51 support three generally applicable principles:
+A range of codes and protocols on animal welfare49 support three generally applicable principles: